 A selection of RBS configurations equipped with Radio HW, to run the node-level tests (primarily for black box tests).

 Automated tests may be pre-scheduled or run on demand.
 For the scheduled tests, the Radio Application build starts at fixed intervals and captures the earlier SW deliveries.
 A successful build is followed by a test suit, whose results are stored for a later analysis.
 When debugging, a similar sequence, but with customized test cases and traces, is executed on demand.

+ETSW

+It is possible to build a special version of the Radio Application for production test.
+This chapter will contain information about the production test software ETSW.

+RSWoS

+The Radio SW on Stub (RSWoS) consists of the higher layers in Radio Application stubbed at the Service Control layer, XCS, and simulated RICR.
+Within Radio Application, it stubs HW specific parts.

+RSWoS is used with C2RS (C2 Radio Simulator) to perform Baseband and node tests without radio boards.

+RSWoS must use identical code to the HW agnostic part of Radio Application (OM, Resource, and Common layers).
+There should be no #ifdef / #ifndef related to RSWoS in this code.

+At startup, Radio Application reads the database to decide if it must instantiate stubbed service controllers and services instead of real ones.

 Terminology